isklad/egon-api-documentation/method-list/client-to-egon/CreateProducer.md

 # CreateProducer

 Creates a producer in system.
+The system checks if the producer already exist by `name` parameter.
+If the producer exists, the system updates the producer.
+If the producer does not exist, the system creates a new producer.

 ## :arrow_forward: Input parameters: